-Over the last decade, social media has exploded as a channel for PR and marketing communications, and it’s no surprise that we continue to see brands embrace the use of social listening to effectively monitor, evaluate and optimize their PR and marketing efforts.
+Over the last decade, social media has exploded as a channel for PR and marketing communications, and it’s no surprise that we continue to see brands embrace the use of social listening to effectively monitor, evaluate and optimise their PR and marketing efforts.

 However, the learning curve has been a steep one, and knowledge gaps and misconceptions about best practice and the technical capabilities of social listening vendors still exist among PR and communication professionals.